drakkan/sftpgo/README.md

     - `chtimes` changing file or directory access and modification time is allowed
 - `upload_bandwidth` maximum upload bandwidth as KB/s, 0 means unlimited.
 - `download_bandwidth` maximum download bandwidth as KB/s, 0 means unlimited.
+- `allowed_ip`, List of IP/Mask allowed to login.
+Any IP address not contained in this list cannot login.
+IP/Mask must be in CIDR notation as defined in RFC 4632 and RFC 4291, for example "192.0.2.0/24" or "2001:db8::/32"
+- `denied_ip`, List of IP/Mask not allowed to login.
+If an IP address is both allowed and denied then login will be denied

 These properties are stored inside the data provider.
 If you want to use your existing accounts, you can create a database view.
 Since a view is read only, you have to disable user management and quota tracking so SFTPGo will never try to write to the view.